codacy-badger/twbotlib/docs/index.rst

     else:
         print('Bot failed to connect.')

 | If we start this script the bot is running!.. but there is no commands.
-To assign a command we need to create a function with name that starting with "__command_" (for example "__command_hello", to call this command you need to write the query "!hello" or whatever the prefix is.
+To assign a command we need to create a function with name that starting with "command_" (for example "__command_hello", to call this command you need to write the query "!hello" or whatever the prefix is.

 .. code-block:: python